sictweb/web222/weeks/week01/README.md

 The web is globally distributed set of

 * services - requesting *data* ([JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON), [XML](https://developer.mozilla.org/en-US/docs/XML_introduction), binary, etc) to be used in code (vs. looked at by a user)
-* pages, documents, and media - both static and dynamic user viewable resources (web pages), which link to other similar resources.
+* resources, pages, documents, images, media - both static and dynamic user viewable resources (web pages), which link to other similar resources.
 * applications - a combination of the above, providing rich user interfaces for working with real-time data or other complex information, alone or in networked (i.e., collaborative) ways.

 The web can be read-only.
 The web can also be interactive (video games), editable (wikis), personal (blog), and productive (e-commerce).

 The web is *linkable*, which makes it something that can be indexed, searched, navigated, and connected.
 The web gets more valuable as its connections grow: just look at all the other pages and resources this page links to itself!

-The web allows users to access and run remote applications *without* needing to install new software.
-The deployment model of the web is HTTP.
+The web allows users to access and run remote applications *without* needing to install new software.  **The deployment model of the web is HTTP**.
 Compare that to traditional software that has to be manually installed on every computer that needs to run it.
 Same with mobile phones and apps in the various app stores.
 Updates get *installed* every time you use a URL.

+> Question: how many mobile or desktop apps did you install today vs. how many websites did you visit?

 The web works on *every* computing platform.
 You can access and use the web on desktop and mobile computers, on TVs and smartwatches, on Windows and Mac, in e-Readers and video game consoles.
 The web works everywhere, and learning how to develop software for the web extends your reach into all those platforms.